nextcloud/documentation/admin_manual/configuration/configuration_users.rst

 To set a user's display name:

 #.
-Hover the line of the user.
+Hover your cursor over the line of the user.
 #.
 Click on the **pencil icon** next to the display name field.
 #.
 Enter the user's new display name in the corresponding field and then hit
    the **Enter** key of your keyboard.